ThibautHumblet/ThibautHumblet/README.md

   </a>
   </p>

-I am a young developer passionate about .NET, MEAN, Python and lots of other programming languages.
-Feel free to take a look at my repo's and ask me questions about my projects.
-Recently, I've got my bachelors degree in Electronics-ICT.
+I am a young developer passionate about C# and everything .NET.
+Currently, I'm a dotnet software engineer at [Axxes IT Consultancy][axxes].
+Feel free to browse my repo's and ask me questions about my projects.
 You can see some of my projects at my personal [website][website].

 - 💻 IT enthusiast
+- 🏬 Working as a software engineer @ [Axxes IT Consultancy][axxes]
+- 🙌 Coach @ [Hack Your Future Belgium][hyf]
 - ✨ Loves pretty design
 - 🦉 Night owl
 - 👨‍🎓 Bachelors degree in Electronics-ICT